SteelCompendium/compendium-md/Bestiary/markdown/Demon Chorogaunt.md

 ### MOBILE AND SNEAKY

 Short, lithe, and long-armed, goblins are built for mobility, stealth, and climbing.
-Goblins who dwell in untamed wilderness and twisting caves utilize their natural agility to hide from threats and flee when found.
+Goblins who dwell in untamed wilderness and twisting caves utilize their natural agility to [[Hide|hide]] from threats and flee when found.
 These crafty skirmishers might run wild through battle, hacking at their enemies’ knees, or unleash arrows as they dart from tree to tree.

 ### GOBLIN MAGIC